CORRIDA

 Yes.
 We will have a medical team on standby to help anyone who asks.

-Can I sleep outside the support bases?
+Can I sleep outside the Aid Stations?

 What do I need to participate?